JosefJ/GMevents/legal/privacy-policy/README.md

 # Privacy Policy

-The pragueblockchainweek.cz website provides information about Prague Blockchain Week, a series of independent events organized by individuals, in order to promote blockchain technology.
+The EVENT_URL website provides information about [EVENT_NAME] Week, a series of independent events organized by individuals, in order to promote blockchain technology.

-This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the pragueblockchainweek.cz website.
+This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the EVENT_URL website.

 ## Information Collection and Use